RMNCLDYO/gemini-ai-toolkit/README.md

 > An executable version of this example can be found [here](./examples/example_vision.py). (*You must move this file to the root folder before running the program.*)

 ## Audio Mode
-Audio mode allows for transcribing or analyzing audio files.
+Audio mode allows for generating text based on a combination of text prompts and audio.

 #### Example Usage